BartMassey/rust-nonstdio/README.md

 * TODO: Add a line buffering option for buffered output.

-* TODO: Add a line reader for buffered input, returning a `String`.
+* TODO: Add a line reader for buffered input, returning a String.
+(Maybe?
+What about non-UTF8 line reading?)

 * TODO: Implement `BufRead` and `BufWrite` for buffered I/O.

+* TODO: Add an `fdopen`-like feature to buffer other files.

 * TODO: Write `println!()` and friends.